liam-clifford/sendgrid-spark-email-automation/README.md

   - [Do not send any email notifications](#do-not-send-any-email-notifications)
   - [How I currently use it](#how-i-currently-use-it)

+# Shameless Plug
+- Related Medium Post
+  - Here's a [link](https://medium.com/@liam_clifford/Sparking-the-Grid-Ignite-Your-Email-Notifications-with-SendGrid-and-Spark-4a921c8f3570) to a (hopefully) less technical version of this!

 # Prerequisites
 1. A SendGrid account (see setup section)